 Each cabinet member is responsible for an area of the council's work, known as portfolios.
 The current portfolio holders are:

-- Cllr Richard Millard - Leader and Strategic Commissioning and Property Portfolio
+- Cllr Richard Millard (Leader) - Corporate Strategy Portfolio

-- Cllr Julie Butler - Deputy Leader and Welfare and Communities Portfolio
+- Cllr Julie Butler (Deputy Leader) - Welfare and Community Intergration Portfolio

-- Cllr Nick Drew - Governance and Organisational Development
+- Cllr Nick Drew - Governance and Legal Porfolio

 The cabinet will be advised and supported in its policy formulation role by panels with particular areas of responsibility and encompassing a broad range of opinion and expertise.
 In addition it is advised by a number of committees.